Why Choose this Training Course?

 Good project preparation is fundamental to a successful PPP project.
 The concept of PPP obligates a more collaborative relationship between both sectors, fostered by openness and trust.
 This presents a major shift from the traditional arms-length approach in procuring services and executing projects.
 Well designed, feasible projects attract greater interest amongst potential investors and demonstrate the potential benefits of taking the project forward to procurement phase.
 Therefore, PPP projects critically require specialist trained personnel who possess a deep understanding of the many different constraints involved and who display extensive knowledge of how to prepare and commence a PPP project.

-In this bespoke training course, we will be addressing the current issues around the key areas and providing specialist knowledge, experience, evidence and practices of the relevant theory and concepts with an emphasis on case studies and examples.
+In this AZTech training course, we will be addressing the current issues around the key areas and providing specialist knowledge, experience, evidence and practices of the relevant theory and concepts with an emphasis on case studies and examples.

 This AZTech training course will feature: